-Astronomers using the Hubble Space Telescope discovered a fifth moon orbiting the icy dwarf planet Pluto in 2012.
-The tiny, new satellite - temporarily designated S/2011 (134340) 1 (and sometimes called P5) - was uncovered in a Hubble survey searching for potential hazards for the 2015 New Horizons spacecraft flyby of Pluto.
+Astronomers using the Hubble Space Telescope discovered icy dwarf planet Pluto's fifth moon in 2012.
+In 2013, the International Astronomical Union (IAU) named the tiny satellite Styx.
+Styx was uncovered in a Hubble survey searching for potential hazards for the 2015 New Horizons spacecraft flyby of Pluto.

 It is intriguing that such a small planet can have such a complex collection of satellites.
 The discovery provides additional clues for unraveling how the Pluto system formed and evolved.
 The favored theory is that all the moons are relics of a collision between Pluto and another large Kuiper belt object billions of years ago.